Meiting Garments logo mark

 Visit Website

-Public website signal: Meiting's public site shows custom streetwear manufacturing, low MOQ from 150 pcs, sample development, private label support, product examples, case studies, QC, and factory proof.
+Public website signal: Meiting's public site shows custom streetwear manufacturing, flexible MOQ of approximately 50–100 pcs for suitable projects, sample development, private label support, product examples, case studies, QC, and factory proof.

-Why it appears in this ranking: It gives buyers a practical path from design reference or tech pack to sample approval and bulk production, which POD platforms usually do not provide.
-Public reference used here: Meiting's own homepage and service pages for custom streetwear, low MOQ, private label, certificates, sampling, QC, and global delivery.
+Why it appears in this comparison: It gives buyers a practical path from design reference or tech pack to sample approval and bulk production, which POD platforms usually do not provide.
+Public reference used here: Meiting's own homepage and service pages for custom streetwear, flexible MOQ, private label, material and compliance documents where applicable, sampling, QC, and global delivery.

 Best-fit buyer: Brands that have moved beyond POD testing and need custom garment quality, labels, trims, embroidery, fabric choice, and repeatable bulk production.